3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Recommended plugins

-Below are some of the best plugins on Joplin, if you never try it before it's worth giving a try.
+Below are some of the best plugins on Joplin, if you have never tried it before it's worth giving a try.

-- Quick HTML tags (most recommend)[quick setting up](#quick-html-tags-most-recommended-to-use-with-this-theme)
+- Quick HTML tags (most recommend) - Quickly create the custom elements which OhmineDT provides you. [quick setting up](#quick-html-tags-most-recommended-to-use-with-this-theme)
-- Table Formatter (most recommend)
-- Spoiler (most recommend - OhmineDT has styles for it)
+- Markdown Table Colorize (most recommend) - This plugin helps OhmineDT create the best style of markdown table for you.
+- Spoiler (most recommend) - If Spoiler is useful for you, I would like to tell you that you will get more advanced features when using it with OhmineDT.
+- Turn To Chart
 - Outline
 - Note Tabs
+- Templates
 - Quick Links
 - Rich Markdown
 - Menu items, Shortcuts, Toolbar icons
+- Table Formatter - It's recommended If you didn't install the Markdown Table Colorize.

-Check out more plugins on [Joplin Plugins Repository](https://github.com/joplin/plugins#joplin-plugin-repository)
+The above is not all, you can still find out more best plugins based on your personal needs on [Joplin Plugins Repository](https://github.com/joplin/plugins#joplin-plugin-repository)

 [:arrow_up:Back](#table-of-contents)